 3. Technology Stack

 The technology stack you choose for your MVP can also have a major impact on the development cost.
 Some technologies are more complex to work with than others and may require specialized skills or expertise.
 Additionally, certain stacks may be better suited to some projects than others.
-Be sure to research the available options thoroughly before making a decision so that you don’t end up paying too much for your MVP project.
+Be sure to research the available options thoroughly before making a decision so that you don’t end up paying too much for your MVP project manager.

 The timeframe for developing an MVP can also affect the cost significantly.
 Longer development cycles often require more resources and may demand a larger budget.
 Therefore, it’s important to define the scope of your MVP project clearly and set realistic expectations for the timeline before you begin MVP development.
 This will help ensure that you avoid any surprises down the line.